 Area Description Who is the qualification for?
-It is for candidates who work or want to work in the construction sector, with particular emphasis on multi-skilled operatives typically working independently or as part of a small scale construction firm.
+This qualification is for those individuals who work or want to work in the construction sector, with particula emphasis on multi-skilled operatives typically working independently or as part of a small-scale construction firm.
 What does the qualification cover?
-It allows candidates to learn, develop and practice the skills required for employment and/or career progression in the construction sector.
+This qualification covers the skills required for employment and/or career progression in the construction sector.
 It covers the following skills: Setting out masonry structures Building solid and cavity walls Applying internal and external finishes Installing small-scale pitched roofs.
 What opportunities for progression are there?
 It allows candidates to progress into employment or to one of the following City & Guilds qualifications: • Level 3 Diploma in Bricklaying • Level 2 Diploma in Plastering • Level 2 Diploma in Roof Slating and Tiling.